London, Tilbury and Southend line: The 1953 floods

-The last section cut the Southend end of the line off from the London end and a significant amount of locomotives and carriages were effectively marooned.
+The last section cut the Southend end of the line off from the London end and a significant number of locomotives and carriages were effectively marooned.
 Additional services were put in from Southend Victoria to Shenfield where passengers could then change to additional express EMU worked services to Fenchurch Street.
 This later changed to direct services which saw former GE and LNE tender engines visit Fenchurch Street, normally the home of tank engines.

 The damage was severe and it was not until 19 February that normal Southend services resumed.

 The flooding around Purfleet saw Tilbury traffic diverted via Ockenden with normal services being restored on the same date.

 The line was further flooded in 1958 but not to the extent of 1953.

 Coronation and Southend centenary celebrations

 The 1953 Coronation of Elizabeth II was a major event that took place on 2 June 1953.
 The stations at Fenchurch Street and Tilbury Riverside were both decorated to celebrate the event.

 To celebrate 100 years of the arrival of the railway at Southend, 79 Class 4-4-2T Thundersley which had been restored to LT&SR grey livery, worked two special trains and an exhibition of locomotives was held at Southend station between 1 March and 3 March 1956.
 The locomotives included LNER Class A4 4468 Mallard, British Railways class EM2 no 27002, and new diesel multiple unit and electric multiple units that were entering service on the LTS line.